Updated September 28, 2019

 While married, we assume that our partner would be there for us.
-From helping us in the event that something as simple as a broken arm or as complicated as Alzheimer’s affected us.
-A divorce removes this built-in aid from your life.
-Now, you need to seriously question as to who can replace this care.
+From helping us in the event that something as simple as a broken arm or as complicated as Alzheimer’s, a spouse will often help to the best of their physical and emotional ability.
+Often, that is limited at best.
+However, a divorce removes this built-in aid from your life.
+Your children have their own careers and families so don’t depend on them to be caregivers.

 These policies are not nearly as expensive as you might think.
-Of course, as with any health insurance policy, the younger and healthier at the time of purchase, the more affordable it is.
-The key to long-term care insurance is flexibility and the help of a licensed, certified long-term care agent in creating a policy that works best for an individual’s needs.
+Of course, the younger and healthier at the time of purchase, the more affordable it is.
+Long-Term Care Insurance is flexible and keeps you in control.